 Their response didn’t surprise me.
 They were very hurt but at the same time relieved.
 Just like me, my boss, my family, and anyone who had to spend any real time with me, they were also tired of coping with the ever-worsening condition I had deteriorated into.
 They were worn down by my vacillating between anger and desperation.
 They had grown tired of altering their plans and time for my sake, or rather for the sake of my OCD.
 At this stage, my OCD was fully in the driver’s seat and I was hog-tied to the fender, being dragged along whatever path my OCD took.

 I think it is because my OCD was now driving at mach speed toward a terrifying place that I felt I had no control over or ability to stop, that I was lashing out at my family and friends more than ever.
-I was screaming at the people dearest to me, but buried deep in the malicious mud I slung at them were desperate, muffled cries for help.
-The words I used toward them were extremely cruel, but they all contained the same hidden plea – PLEASE HELP ME!!!!!!!!!!!!!!!
-Of course they couldn’t have known that.
+I was screaming at the people dearest to me but buried deep in the malicious mudslinging were desperate, muffled cries for help.
+The words I used toward them were extremely cruel, but they all contained the same hidden plea – PLEASE HELP ME!
+Of course, they couldn’t have known that.
 I had taxed their patience and sentiment and was aggressively pushing them away at the same time.
 How could they not take some steps back if not walk away altogether?
 Like so many others in my life who had to deal with me, Aliza and Kelcy were tired and they needed some reprieve.
 My moment of harsh, uncontested anger afforded them that.
 They were done.

 My boss plopped down her handbag on my desk and asked me to find a tannery near the office to have it professionally cleaned.
 I recognized the handbag, which is why I was so terrified.
 The moment I locked eyes on it something in my brain clicked.
 I started riffing through the mental log I kept to figure out why this handbag meant danger.
 This mental log is akin to a video recording of one’s life.
 Everything I ever experienced was being recorded by my brain to be kept as memory.
 Thus whenever needed, I could play in my mind a given timeframe within this recording from which I needed to remember something.
 Just like a streaming service I would fast forward through memories of my experiences within the recalled time frame.
 Images raced at mach speed through my head, until the red flag I was trying to recall produced itself.
 After a few seconds of this exercise, the image came up – the place I knew the handbag from.